Vishvak-29/windows-event-log-analysis-dashboard/README.md

 The dashboard is built using Windows Security Event Logs containing authentication events, including successful logins, failed logins, and account management activities.

-## Dashboard

-A preview of the Power BI dashboard is shown below. images/Screenshot 2026-07-06 203859.png

 ## Repository Structure

 ```text